ftl/strmctrl/README.md

 # Dependencies
 The library uses [gousb](https://github.com/google/gousb) under the hood.
-You must install [libusb-1.0](https://github.com/libusb/libusb/wiki) in order to use the strmctrl.
+You must install [libusb-1.0](https://github.com/libusb/libusb/wiki) in order to use the strmctrl library.

 # Usage